Infineon/kv-store/README.md

 safely.
 The default timeout for the mutex is defined by `MTB_KVSTORE_MUTEX_TIMEOUT_MS` and can be overridden by specifying `DEFINES+=MTB_KVSTORE_MUTEX_TIMEOUT_MS=<value>` with the application Makefile.

+When determining a suitable timeout, consider that the execution time for KVStore modifying operations is impacted by several factors:
+* The size of the key and value being written
+* If garbage collection is required (see "Garbage collection" section for details) to complete a modification, this operation must erase half of the storage which was provided for kv-store to use.
+This is a potentially lengthy operation.
+The `mtb_kvstore_ensure_capacity` function can be used to trigger garbage collection, if necessary, in less timing sensitive contexts.
+* All operations are impacted by the write performance of the underlying storage device.
+For more details, see the datasheet of the selected MCU (for internal flash) or the external memory device.

 ## Design details
 ### Sequential log of records
 The key-value pairs are stored sequentially as records.
 Each operation appends a new record to the next